mdcrosby/animal-ai/README.md

 Unzip the **entire content** of the archive to the `env` folder.
 On linux you may have to make the file executable by running `chmod +x env/AnimalAI.x86_64`.
 Note that the env folder should contain the AnimalAI.exe/.x86_84/.app depending on your system and *any other folders* in the same directory in the zip file.

-2. Install the animalai package and requirements by running `pip install -e animalai`.

 ## Tutorials and Examples

-To following tutorials/examples provide walkthroughs for some common uses for the environment.
+Some example scripts to get started can be found in the `examples` folder.
+The following docs provide information for some common uses of the environment.

 - [Getting started with the environment](docs/quickStart.md)
 - [Using the ML-Agents Low-Level API: A hand-coded Braitenberg Vehicle baseline](docs/lowLevelAPI.md)